huggingface/transformers/docs/source/main_classes/deepspeed.rst

     an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-DeepSpeedConfigHF
+HfDeepSpeedConfig
 -----------------------------------------------------------------------------------------------------------------------

-The :class:`~transformers.integrations.DeepSpeedConfigHF` is used to integrate Deepspeed into the 🤗 Transformer core functionality, when :class:`~transformers.Trainer` is not used.
+The :class:`~transformers.integrations.HfDeepSpeedConfig` is used to integrate Deepspeed into the 🤗 Transformer core functionality, when :class:`~transformers.Trainer` is not used.

 When using :class:`~transformers.Trainer` everything is automatically taken care of.

-When not using :class:`~transformers.Trainer`, to efficiently deploy DeepSpeed stage 3, you must instantiate the :class:`~transformers.integrations.DeepSpeedConfigHF` object before instantiating the model.
+When not using :class:`~transformers.Trainer`, to efficiently deploy DeepSpeed stage 3, you must instantiate the :class:`~transformers.integrations.HfDeepSpeedConfig` object before instantiating the model.

 For example for a pretrained model:

 .. code-block:: python

-    from transformers.integrations import DeepSpeedConfigHF
+    from transformers.integrations import HfDeepSpeedConfig
     from transformers import AugoModel

     ds_config = { ... } # deepspeed config object or path to the file
     # must run before instantiating the model
-    dschf = DeepSpeedConfigHF(ds_config) # keep this object alive
+    dschf = HfDeepSpeedConfig(ds_config) # keep this object alive
     model = AutoModel.from_pretrained("gpt2")
     engine = deepspeed.initialize(model=model, config_params=ds_config, ...)